Sheetal Thakur

-Sheetal Massey (née Thakur; born 13 November 1991) and known professionally as Sheetal Thakur is an Indian actress who primarily works in Hindi films and streaming television shows.
+Sheetal Massey (née Thakur; born 12 November 1991) and known professionally as Sheetal Thakur is an Indian actress who primarily works in Hindi films and streaming television shows.
 She made her acting debut with the Punjabi film Bambukat in 2016, for which she received Filmfare Awards Punjabi Best Supporting Actress nomination.
 She made her Hindi film debut with Brij Mohan Amar Rahe in 2018.
 Thakur is known for her role in the films Chappad Phaad Ke, Shukranu and the web series Broken But Beautiful.

 Early life

-Thakur was born to the Hindu family in Dharamshala.
-Parents name or village if origin not known.
+Thakur was born to the Hindu family in Dharamshala, originally from Shahtalai, Bilaspur district, Himachal Pradesh.
 She completed her Engineering from Baddi University in Mechanical Engineering.
 She participated in Femina Miss Himachal Pradesh during her college days and won 'Miss Beautiful Smile' title.